nicrioux/stripity-connect-phoenix/README.md

 This repo holds a bare-bones phoenix web application demonstrating the "Stripe Connect" feature of the elixir library [Stripity-Stripe](https://github.com/robconery/stripity-stripe).

 ## Platform Client ID
-The first piece of the integration is the configuration that holds the Stripe Connect platform client id.
+The first piece of the integrati on is the configuration that holds the Stripe Connect platform client id.
+You obtain the platform client id and configure the redirect url on your stripe account settings, "Connect" tab.
+Once there, grab the client_id and set the redirect_url to your platform url endpoint that will get called once the onboarding process is done with an authorization code that the stripity-stripe library will use to request an access token for the user who went through the onboarding process.

 Have a look in config/dev.exs:
 ```